jackvreeken/rtc-tools/doc/examples/optimization/pumped_hydropower_system.rst

   :pyobject: TargetGoal
   :lineno-match:

-The ``MaxRevenueGoal`` maximizes the state varibable.
-To achive this, we minimize the negative of the state.
+The ``MaxRevenueGoal`` maximizes the state variable.
+To achieve this, we minimize the negative of the state.
 For this example the class is defined as follows.

 .. literalinclude:: ../../../examples/pumped_hydropower_system/src/example.py